InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 ## Known Instances

-Nike implented this pattern to manage the InnerSource effort around its reusable CI/CD pipelines.
+Nike implemented this pattern to manage the InnerSource effort around its reusable CI/CD pipelines.

 ## Status